-If you have low income and are struggling to afford Medicare cost sharing, you could qualify for one of the Medicare Savings Programs (MSPs).
-These are special benefit programs offered by state Medicaid agencies.
-MSPs were created to relieve some out-of-pocket Medicare expenses for people who have limited income and assets.
+If you have limited means and are struggling to afford Medicare cost sharing, you may qualify for one of the Medicare Savings Programs (MSPs).

 If you’re wondering where to start with Medicare Savings Programs, we’re here to help—with this simple 5-step checklist.